adonisr99/protein-stabilization-of-viral-glycoproteins/section_notes/01-research-concept-direction.md

 **Field Transformation Potential**: Success in validating these hypotheses could:

-Establish new design principles for viral glycoprotein vaccines
+1. Establish new design principles for viral glycoprotein vaccines 2.

-1. sadas

-Provide superior immunogens for current and future coronavirus variants
+3. Provide superior immunogens for current and future coronavirus variants

-Create generalizable frameworks applicable to other viral fusion proteins
+4. Create generalizable frameworks applicable to other viral fusion proteins

-Challenge the field's assumptions about optimal vaccine antigen design
+5. Challenge the field's assumptions about optimal vaccine antigen design

 ## Next Steps